MilkyWayOrg/SpringUI/README.md

 # SpringUI
 Spring Boot App which returns simple greeting msg using SpringRestService.

-Index.jsp - Displays a Form with name as input.
+Index.jsp - Displays a Form with name as input.\n
 Home.jsp - Displays a greetings msg for the input.

 HomeController.java